The Evolutionary Pathways of Disk-, Bulge-, and Halo-dominated Galaxies: Extracting kinematic structures: methodology

 \section{Extracting kinematic structures: methodology}

 We identify kinematic structures in galaxies from TNG50 with the framework introduced in \citet{Du2019, Du2020}.
-We here give only a brief overview of the method: all that follows applied exclusively to the stellar component of gaalxies.
+We here give only a brief overview of the method: all that follows is applied exclusively to the stellar component of galaxies.

 The first step is to physically characterize stars in the phase space of any individual galaxy.
-In this series of works, we use the kinematic phase space\footnote{Part of the code from \citet{Obreja2018a} is used to build the kinematic phase space for gravitationally-bound stars to a galaxy.} comprised of the circularity parameter $\epsilon=j_z/j_c(e)$ \citep{Abadi2003b}, the non-azimuthal angular momentum $j_p/j_c(e)$, and the binding energy normalized by the minimum value $e/|e|_{\rm max}$, as proposed by \citet{Domenech-Moral2012}, of each stellar particle.
+In this series of works, we use the kinematic phase space comprised of the circularity parameter $\epsilon=j_z/j_c(e)$ \citep{Abadi2003b}, the non-azimuthal angular momentum $j_p/j_c(e)$, and the binding energy normalized by the minimum value $e/|e|_{\rm max}$, as proposed by \citet{Domenech-Moral2012}, of each stellar particle.
 Thus, $j_z/j_c$ and $j_p/j_c$ are physical parameters that quantify the aligned and misaligned rotation with the overall angular momentum, respectively, and $e/|e|_{\rm max}$ describes how tightly bound a stellar particle is.
+Part of the code from \citet{Obreja2018a} is used to build the kinematic phase space for gravitationally-bound stars to a galaxy.